This is a friendship program, not a live-in program. To learn more about this program, please read the information

-Friendly Families are also not responsible for student transportation needs; however, offers of transportation assistance for occasional shopping trips and to the airport during breaks is often much appreciated.
+Friendly Families are also not responsible for student transportation needs.
+However, offers of transportation assistance for trips to shopping centers or to the airport during breaks are often appreciated.

 Hiram College does have an airport shuttle service for a very low fee available during most breaks, and PARTA is useful for some of the other transportation needs.

 When to contact the Office of International Student Services

 If you are having any problems with your assigned family/host student or just feel uncomfortable with the match, please contact the International Student Advisor.